-IRS will furlough 90% of employees during shutdown
+IRS shutdown means a furlough for 90% of IRS employees

 According to the just-released IRS shutdown Plan, “Non-excepted” functions—which will shut down—include IRS headquarters and administrative functions, audits and examinations (we assume Offshore Voluntary Disclosures with this), processing of paper returns that do not include remittances, legal counsel, and taxpayer services.
 So the question is, which of the remaining 10% of IRS employees will be working come October 1, 2013?